How To Apply Design Patterns when Designing Software

 Examples of the pattern found in real systems.
 We include at least two examples from different domains.

-In the analysis phase, a vague understanding of the problem is transformed into a precise description of the tasks that the software system needs to carry out.
-The result of the analysis phase is a detailed textual description, commonly called a functional specification, that has the following characteristics:
+In the analysis phase, a partial understanding of the problem is transformed into a precise description of the tasks that the software system needs to execute.
+The result of the analysis phase is a detailed textual description, commonly called a functional specification[2], that has the following characteristics:

 It completely defines the tasks to be performed.